phillip-kruger/phillip-kruger.github.io/_posts/2018-08-13-jax-rs_config.md

     private Providers providers;
 ```

-When we implement the ```toResponse``` method, we see if there is a mapping for this Exception class:
+When we implement the ```toResponse``` method, we see if there is a mapping for this Exception class in our config:

 ```java